AlexJReid/blog/content/posts/excel-the-accidental-stream-processor/index.md

 +++

+Watching a feed, deriving a few values, and firing an alert when something looks off shouldn't require a Kafka cluster, a JVM, and three days of ceremony.
+For a lot of problems, it doesn't.
+NATS is a natural hub for streaming values: lightweight, subject-routed, no schema enforcement.
+The missing piece is somewhere to do the computation.
+It turns out Excel is a left-field but fairly compelling answer.
+It puts stream processing in the hands of analysts who already know how to use it, without asking them to learn a new framework or become developers overnight.

-Stream processing has a reputation for being the domain of serious engineers with serious infrastructure. [zigxll-connectors-nats](https://github.com/AlexJReid/zigxll-connectors-nats) is a native XLL add-in that gives Excel cells `=NATS.SUB("subject")` and `=NATS.PUB("subject", cell-ref)`.
+[zigxll-connectors-nats](https://github.com/AlexJReid/zigxll-connectors-nats) is a native XLL add-in that gives Excel cells `=NATS.SUB("subject")` and `=NATS.PUB("subject", cell-ref)`.
 Wire a few of those up with ordinary formulas and you have a functioning stream processing topology: a spreadsheet that anyone can open, understand, and modify.

 This post walks through a foreign exchange monitor that consumes simulated market data from NATS, derives cross-rates and rolling statistics in Excel, and publishes alerts back to NATS.
 A downstream subscriber picks them up and has absolutely no idea it's talking to a spreadsheet.
 This is obviously not a replacement for a proper stream processing pipeline, and we'll cover the drawbacks at the end.